dani7cl/jira-standup-monitor/README.md

 ## Installation
 - Clone the repository
 - Go to chrome://extensions/
-- Click on the "Load unpacked" button on the top left and choose the folder where of the cloned repository
+- Click on the "Load unpacked" button on the top left and choose the folder of the cloned repository
 - (Optional) Pin the extension for easy access

 That's it, you are ready to use it :)